 Cameleon Face and Body Paints Face Painting Tips

 Cameleon Body Art has an amazing range of face and body art products as well as tools of the trade.
 Cameleon has a very large selection of bold colors that will pop off the skin!
 Cameleon face paints are particularly good for line work since they flow effortlessly off your brush and allow for clean sharp strokes.
 Cameleon face paints can certainly be used as a base color since they provide a bold coverage and can be easily blended!
-Their special effects products like the neon paints are perfect for black light events and can be used on many surfaces.
-Cameleon also has a huge range of split cakes for speed face painting.
+Cameleon also has a huge range of split cakes for speed face painting, and Special Effects split cakes for painting signs and prosthetics.

 HOW TO ACTIVATE CAMELEON BODY ART FACE PAINTS?